rhizomedotorg/rhizomedotorg.github.io/_posts/2013-10-30-site-sprint-2013-post-postmortem.markdown

 To make step 3 simple enough, I threw together a webapp consisting of a single “Deploy” button the night before, my first foray into the late Aaron Shwartz's [web.py](http://webpy.org/philosophy).
 Additionally, a document was shared on how to use GitHub to browse repos, edit files and track issues (props to GitHub for making this all very accessible).

+{% include image.html url="/assets/img/screenshot-deploy-btn.png" class="no-border" %}

 Everyone touched the code at some point and we found it to be a positive, demystifying experience.
-The telepathic ecstasy resultant from sharing ownership of our institution's online manifestation was a great plus.
 It’s difficult for my inner-engineer to see wisdom in letting amateurs monkey around with production code, but we found the benefits in our case outweighed the risks.

-{% include image.html url="/assets/img/screenshot-dashboard-jenkins1.png" description="Default Jenkins dashboard" %}

-{% include image.html url="/assets/img/screenshot-deploy-btn.png" description="The much simpler Deploy button" %}